meirwah/awesome-incident-response/README.md

 * [Crits](https://crits.github.io/) - a web-based tool which combines an analytic engine with a cyber threat database
 * [rastrea2r](https://github.com/aboutsecurity/rastrea2r) - allows one to scan disks and memory for IOCs using YARA on Windows, Linux and OS X.
 * [SearchGiant](https://github.com/jadacyrus/searchgiant_cli) - a commandline utility to acquire forensic data from cloud services.
+* [X-Ray 2.0](https://www.raymond.cc/blog/xray/) - A Windows utility (poorly maintained or no longer maintained) to submit virus samples to AV vendors.

 ### Videos
 * [Demisto IR video resources](https://www.demisto.com/category/videos/) - Video Resources for Incident Response and Forensics Tools